Hitachi Rail plant could receive incentives worth $11 million from Md.

 Hitachi officials said the search included sites in Maryland and Virginia.

-The company told Virginia it was out of the running early this year because it did not have a “shovel-ready” site, according to a former state official close to the company’s efforts who spoke on the condition of anonymity to discuss private negotiations.
+The company told Virginia that it was out of the running early this year because it did not have a “shovel-ready” site, according to a former state official close to the company’s efforts who spoke on the condition of anonymity to discuss private negotiations.
 Macaulay Porter, a spokeswoman for Virginia Gov. Glenn Youngkin (R), declined to discuss any such proposals.

 “For competitive reasons, we do not discuss confidential details of proposals that Virginia may or may not be competing for,” she said in a statement.